LingeringSlinky/Harsh-Lands/README.md

 Expansion is done by selecting an available adjacent un-owned and un-occupied Region and Pressing O to build an Outpost if they have the required resources.
 This Outpost then flips control of the Region to the Faction that built the Outpost.
 Once that Region is owned, then any construction and management can be done to that Region.

-Combat is done in 10 second Auto-Bursts.
+Combat is done in various set x-second Auto-Bursts.
 Once a Combat Action is made, the Army that made the Action is locked out until the next turn.
 Combat is explained in greater detail further down this document.
 Structures are built on owned Regions and give resource generations and bonuses.
 They all have costs associated with them.
 They are explained further down this document.

 Resources are generated per turn and come from the various Structures built in a Region.
 Resources are put into a Global Pool for the Faction, not tied to specific Regions.